rudijs/docker-mongodb/README.md

     ssh -p 2222 user@localhost

+Enable passwordless ssh log in with

+    ssh-copy-id '-p 2222 user@localhost'

 If you repeatedly build new containers using the same port you'll need to clear out the old ssh keys with:

     ssh-keygen -f ~/.ssh/known_hosts -R '[localhost]:2222'